THUMLP/NLI4CT/README.md

 # biolinkbert_sent_tokenpooling_sentinter
 python run_fold0.py --model biolinkbert_sent_tokenpooling_sentinter
 ```
-Please note that for each model you should train on the fold0~9 dataset and save their top2 ckpt.
-You can directly run "run_fold0~9.py" to use the corresponding training set.
+Please note that for each model you should train on the fold0-9 dataset and save their top2 ckpt.
+You can directly run "run_fold0-9.py" to use the corresponding training set.

 ## Getting Results
-Once you get all the ckpt(should be 63 altogether), you need to modify some variables in the test_ensemble_1.sh file (change to your ckpt path), and then run the script file to get intermediate results:
+Once you get all the ckpt, you need to modify some variables in the test_ensemble_1.sh file (change to your ckpt path), and then run the script file to get intermediate results:
 ```
 ./test_ensemble_1.sh
 ```